Gluon distributions and mass decompositions of the pion and kaon: Introduction

-As we know, the study of pion and kaon gluon distribution from a theoretical perspective can provide useful information for experiments.
+As we know, the studies of pion and kaon gluon distributions from a theoretical perspective can provide useful information for experiments.
 Most theoretical model calculations only predict the valence quark distribution of pion \cite{Nam:2012vm,Watanabe:2016lto, Watanabe:2017pvl, Hutauruk:2016sug, deTeramond:2018ecg, Watanabe:2019zny, Han:2018wsw, Chang:2014lva, Chang:2014gga, Chen:2016sno, Shi:2018mcb, Bednar:2018mtf, Ding:2019lwe}, while gluon and sea PDFs are predicted by the Dyson-Schwinger equation (DSE) continuum method with QCD evolution \cite{Watanabe:2017pvl}.
-The description of the pion gluon PDF that based on the Rainbow-Ladder truncation of DSE is consistent with the pion gluon PDF results within two sigma of JAM Collaboration \cite{Barry:2018ort,Cao:2021aci}.
-Recently, Fan and Lin present the x-dependent gluon distribution of pion meson from lattice-regularised QCD (LQCD) with the pseudo-PDF approach \cite{Fan:2021bcr} for the first time.
+The description of the pion gluon PDF that based on the Rainbow-Ladder truncation of DSE is consistent with the pion gluon PDF results of JAM Collaboration \cite{Barry:2018ort,Cao:2021aci} within two sigma.
+Recently, Fan and Lin present the $x$-dependent gluon distribution of pion from lattice-regularised QCD (LQCD) with the pseudo-PDF approach \cite{Fan:2021bcr} for the first time.

-In this work, we present our x-dependent pion gluon distribution from a global QCD analysis with the available experimental data \cite{Han:2020vjp} and compare it with the results of LQCD calculations, continuum Schwinger function methods, and other theoretical calculations.
-The x-dependent gluon distribution of kaon is also presented under a certain scale Q$^{2}$.
-In addition, the first four moments of gluon distribution of pion and kaon at different Q$^{2}$ scale are calculated and compared with some model results of DSE \cite{Cui:2020tdf}, JAM \cite{Barry:2018ort,Cao:2021aci}, xFitter \cite{Novikov:2020snp} and LQCD \cite{Salas-Chavira:2021wui} respectively.
-Furthermore, according to the hadron masses decomposition that is based on the stucture of the QCD energy-momentum tensor and the pion and kaon PDFs from a global QCD analysis with the experimental data, we study the mass structure of the pion and kaon.
+In this work, we present our $x$-dependent pion gluon distribution from a global QCD analysis of the available experimental data \cite{Han:2020vjp} and compare it with the results of LQCD calculations, continuum Schwinger function methods (CSMs), and other theoretical calculations.
+The $x$-dependent gluon distribution of kaon is also presented under a certain scale $Q^{2}$.
+In addition, the first four moments of gluon distributions of pion and kaon at different $Q^{2}$ scales are calculated and compared with some model results of DSE \cite{Cui:2020tdf}, JAM \cite{Barry:2018ort,Cao:2021aci}, xFitter \cite{Novikov:2020snp} and LQCD \cite{Salas-Chavira:2021wui} respectively.
+Furthermore, according to the hadron mass decomposition which is based on the structure of the QCD energy-momentum tensor and the pion and kaon PDFs from our global QCD analysis, we study the mass structures of the pion and kaon.